robocomp/grasping/components/viriatoGraspingPyrep/README.md

 -   Start the component, using the script `run.sh`, in the third terminal.

-__Note :__ Visualizations of the estimated poses for both DNNs will be saved to `./output/` directory.
+__Note :__ Visualizations of the estimated poses for both RGB and RGBD DNNs will be saved to `./output/` directory.